thesamim/TickTickSync/README.md

 Thanks to [Yusuf](https://github.com/akseron) for help debugging timezone issues.

+Thanks to [LemurTech](https://github.com/LemurTech) and [zarb1n](https://github.com/zarb1n) for continuous support and help with debugging API moving target!

 ## Disclaimer

 This plugin was built with the author's specific use cases in mind.
 Additional use cases can and will be considered.